bynui/docs/snappy-docs/requirement-installation.md

 1. Fork [Snappy github repo](https://github.com/bynui/snappy) to your own repo and clone it to your local machine or download as zip file and extract to your PHP web server.

-2. Adjust the value of `RewriteBase` line in the .htaccess file and point to your Snappy working directory.
+2. Adjust the value of `RewriteBase` line in the .htaccess file located in your app root and point to your Snappy working directory.

 ```
  RewriteBase /yourworkingdirectory
 ```

+3. Adjust `environment` configuration file located in `/config` directory to your needs.

-3. Do `composer install`
+4. Do `composer install`

 This repository includes example files for a controller, middleware, model, and a SQL schema to help you get started quickly.
 To try it out:

 - Create a new database in MySQL.
-- Import the snappy.sql file included in this repo.
+- Import the `snappy.sql` file included in this repo.

 You're now ready to explore and build with Snappy!